 Bacterial meningitis can be fatal in the elderly.
-The Department of Infectious Diseases at Singapore General Hospital shares the causes and risk factors.
+Dr Limin Wijaya, Senior Consultant, at the Department of Infectious Diseases at Singapore General Hospital shares the causes and risk factors.

 Bacterial meningitis, a serious form of meningitis, can be life-threatening in elderly people who have chronic medical conditions or a weak immune system